Media Mix Modeling (MMM) And Estimating KPIs in the Face of SKAN Limitations

 The four steps of an effective, standard MMM procedure are as follows:

 - Collection of data: here, you must concentrate on gathering first-party data in order to provide a more precise picture of user reactions and behavior in regard to your marketing strategy.
 Collect data on prior marketing, non-marketing, and outside factors.
-Example: user engagement, target audience demographics, and ad spend.
+Examples include user engagement, target audience demographics, and ad spending.

 - Modeling: MMM works better with online channels.
 Traditional techniques, such as print and broadcasts, are more difficult to track.
 As an app marketer, you may use multi-linear regression to calculate ROI and provide reliable, credible decision-making insights.
 Pick a dependent variable like revenue or app downloads to build an MMM model.
 Determine the independent variables.